jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 If these success criteria are known, a team can feel confident that they can award an Agile software development contract and that the contractor onboarding process should be relatively smooth.

-### Give teams access to the remote collaboration tools that they need to be successful.
+### Give teams access to the remote collaboration tools that they need to be successful
 By **Peter Rowland**, **Randy Hart**, **Mark Hopson**, **Waldo Jaquith**, **Vicki McFadden**, **Miatta Myers**

 **Challenge:** Distributed teamwork is impeded by restricted access to collaboration tools.